Tomorrow.io Just Launched Gale—the World's First Weather and Climate Generative AI! Learn More

 • Vehicle Range: For electric AVs, warm weather conditions decrease range by up to 17% and cold weather conditions decrease range by up to 41%.

-These two weather-driven problems are both huge sticking points for the adoption and purchase of AVs and electric vehicles.
+These two weather-driven problems are huge sticking points for adopting and purchasing AVs and electric vehicles.
 If drivers are worried about the functionality of their self-driving car, it defeats the purpose.
-It makes it seem like a risky proposition to let go of the wheel at all.
+It makes it seem risky to let go of the wheel at all.

 What is Road Risk?